 Diabetes is a chronic metabolic disorder that impairs your body’s ability to regulate blood sugar.
 Hyperglycaemia and poor diabetes management can eventually lead to long-term health complications like heart disease, kidney disease, and nerve damage.

-Medications and insulin injections are the common treatment options, but a healthy lifestyle and eating habits including certain power foods can help remarkably to manage blood sugar spikes.
-One such incredible food ingredient is cinnamon, a widely used spice in cuisines across the globe that’s added to sweet and savoury delights.
+Medications and insulin injections are common treatment options, but a healthy lifestyle and eating habits, including certain power foods, can help manage blood sugar spikes remarkably.
+One such incredible food ingredient is cinnamon, a widely used spice in cuisines across the globe that’s added to sweet and savory delights.

 cinnamon for diabetes